 I knew in the early 1970′s that the day would come when “uncorrelated” church history and doctrine would someday be headline news and be like thorns, thistles, briars, and noxious weeds to church members’ testimonies.

-I’ve had 40 years to sort things out.
-This is one of the reasons I started this blog nearly 7 years ago.
+I’ve had 50 years to sort things out.
+This is one of the reasons I started a blog nearly 15 years ago.
 I desire to let church members know that there are answers to the questions troubling them.
 It breaks my heart every time I learn that another church members has fallen away.
 It isn’t necessary.
 There are answers to the questions that are troubling them.

 Following are a few things I would like to pass on that have proven to be helpful.
 The list is not in any particular order.

 1. What we’re experiencing today was prophesied years ago by Heber C. Kimball—here.

 2. Church historians who best understand history and doctrine are not blown away—here.

 3. Many of our assumptions may need to be reviewed—here.
 (Skip down and begin reading where he talks about assumptions).

 4. One of the best sources available for answers to difficult questions about Mormon history and doctrine is a detailed article that is being written by Sarah Allen—here.

 5. Using the Book of Mormon to navigate problems in church history and doctrine—here.